james-aung/gymasium-bandits/README.md

 # Bandit Environments

-Series of n-armed bandit environments for the OpenAI Gym
+Series of n-armed bandit environments from [gym-bandits](https://github.com/JKCooper2/gym-bandits) upgraded from Gym v21 to Gymnasium

 Each env uses a different set of:
 * Probability Distributions - A list of probabilities of the likelihood that a particular bandit will pay out